gary-crowe/bingo/working_sol/README.md

 2. Not sure a flattened array is the right idea for the ticket storage.
 How will I check and mark off the tickets?

+3. Instructions for firing up mysql as a container.